theratioproject/simple/docs/Functions.md

 ## Functions with parameters.

-Parameters in function blocks, are
+Parameters in function blocks, are passed through when the function is called.
+Let's define a function that takes in